simple2d/simple2d/README.md

 Remember to add these function names when calling `S2D_CreateWindow` (see ["The Window"](#the-window) section above for an example).

-To exit the window loop at anytime, call the following function:
+To exit the window loop at any time, call the following function:

 ```c
 S2D_Close(window);